gerco/shellinabox-alpine/README.md

 By default, this image will connect to a shell inside a Docker container with almost no tools installed.
 Since this isn't particularly useful, you may want to consider building a new image based on this one that connects to an SSH host instead.
 See the included Dockerfile.ssh for how to do this.

+# WARNING!
+There is NO security in this image, it even disables SSL in this version.
+To use this on the public internet would be extremely irresponsible.
+Either enable SSL or run this behind a reverse proxy that provides SSL.
+Consider yourself warned!